 Authored by: Sadaf Khan and Asad Baig

-PECB2016 stands to have devastating effects on the state of journalism in Pakistan.
+PECB2016 stands to have devastating effects on commercial obstacle course the state of journalism in Pakistan.
 Over reaching powers accorded to regulatory bodies, whose mandate does not involve content management and extensive powers given to designated investigative agencies, will serve to make the journalist community and their sources vulnerable to abuse of power.
 This paper highlights the need for creating an exemption for investigative journalism that serves public interest and indicates areas of key concern for journalists.

 1. About This paper

 Pakistan Action Plan for Human Rights, enacted by the Ministry of Human Rights in February 2016 aims to “enact appropriate laws giving effect to Pakistan’s international human rights obligations”.
 As a signatory of ICCPR, Pakistan is committed to protect the right of freedom of expression and the right to information.
 This paper holds these rights as the corner stone of an effective and functional democracy and seeks to ascertain the fact that these rights, by creating the space for quality, public interest journalism in a country, allow journalists and media to serve their democratic function and act as the fourth pillar of the state.